 Waterton Lakes National Park

-If crystal clear lakes, sparkling waterfalls and a gorgeous mountain backdrop are your cup of tea, then a trip to Waterton definitely needs to be added to your summer to-do list.
-While you’re there, get a photo in one of the five sets of Adirondack Chairs located at 5 different scenic spots in the park, go for a hike on over 200 km of trails, check out the interpretive programs (including guided walks, street theatre, Blackfoot drumming and dancing, interactive yoga, fishing, Blackfoot storytelling, and more) and set up camp to give yourself time to do it all!
+If crystal clear lakes, sparkling waterfalls, and a gorgeous mountain backdrop are your cup of tea, then a trip to Waterton definitely needs to be added to your summer road trips from Calgary list.
+While you’re there, get a photo in one of the five sets of Adirondack Chairs located at five different scenic spots in the park, go for a hike on over 200 km of trails, check out the interpretive programs (including guided walks, street theatre, Blackfoot drumming and dancing, interactive yoga, fishing, Blackfoot storytelling, and more,) and set up camp to give yourself time to do it all!

 Writing-on-Stone Provincial Park

-Earlier this month, Writing-on-Stone Provincial Park was designated as Alberta’s 6th UNESCO World Heritage Site (and the 20th in Canada).
+Writing-on-Stone Provincial Park was recently designated as Alberta’s 6th UNESCO World Heritage Site (and the 20th in Canada).
 This breathtaking park filled with hoodoos contains thousands of rock carvings and paintings made by Canada’s early Indigenous peoples.
-Each day, visitors can enjoy various one-hour, free shows which include storytelling, drumming, dancing, games, activities and wildlife presentations.
+Each day, visitors can enjoy various one-hour, free shows which include storytelling, drumming, dancing, games, activities, and wildlife presentations.
 Visitors to the park can set up their own tent or RV or enjoy “Comfort Camping” in one of the park’s canvas wall tents (although reservations for these are almost full for this summer, consider booking for next year!)

-Will you and your family visit one of the spots on our list (or do you have one that’s already your favourite?)
+Will you and your family attempt one of the road trips from Calgary on our list (or do you have one that’s already your favourite?)
 Do you have another road trip destination that should have made the list?
 We’d love to hear them in the comments!